 America’s First Forest: Carl Schenck and the Asheville Experiment

 The Emmy Award–winning film America’s First Forest: Carl Schenck and the Asheville Experiment tells the story of how Carl Schenck, a German forester, came to America in 1895 to manage the forests at the Biltmore Estate in Asheville, North Carolina.
-He not only helped restore the land there, he established the country’s first forestry school and helped launch the American conservation movement.
-Included are the 55-minute broadcast version of America’s First Forest AND the 28-minute film, First in Forestry: Carl Alwin Schenck and the Biltmore Forest School, an adapted version of America’s First Forest that focuses on Carl Schenck and the Biltmore Forest School.
+Schenck not only helped restore the land there, he established the country’s first forestry school and helped launch the American conservation movement.
+Included on the DVD are the 55-minute broadcast version of America’s First Forest AND the 28-minute film, First in Forestry: Carl Alwin Schenck and the Biltmore Forest School, an adapted version of America’s First Forest that focuses on Carl Schenck and the Biltmore Forest School.
 The DVD retails for $24.95; libraries may purchase it for $50; and the public screening kit is $150.
-Buy Carl Schenck’s memoir Cradle of Forestry in America: Biltmore Forest School, 1898-1913 with the film and save!
+Don’t forget to check out Carl Schenck’s memoir Cradle of Forestry in America: Biltmore Forest School, 1898-1913!